 Suppresses the display of scientific notation for small decimal values in output.
-Very small decimal values will be displayed as 0 (or 0.000).
-This setting only affects output with the "general" format, which is determined by the application.
+Very small decimal values are displayed as 0 (or 0.000).
+This setting affects only the output with the "general" format, which is determined by the application.
 This setting does not affect the display of significance levels or other statistics with a standard range of values.
-The format of many numeric values in pivot tables is based on the format of the variable associated with the numeric value.
+The format of many numeric values in pivot tables is based on the format of the variable that is associated with the numeric value.